Forward trijet production in proton-nucleus collisions: gluon initiated channel

 \section{Collinear divergences: recovering the real part of DGLAP}

 In this section, we isolate the collinear divergences arising from the real corrections to the dijet production cross section in gluon-initiated channels.
 Our goal is twofold: (i) the collinear limits of the trijet cross section provide a nontrivial cross-check of the results obtained in this work; and (ii) this analysis constitutes an essential step toward deriving the complete NLO cross section for dihadron or dijet production in the CGC framework.
-In particular, the factorization of collinear divergences into the evolution of the initial-state gluon PDF and the final-state fragmentation functions allows for a clean separation of the finite contributions, commonly referred to as the NLO "impact factor".
+In particular, the factorization of collinear divergences into the evolution of the initial-state PDF and the final-state fragmentation functions allows for a clean separation of the finite contributions, commonly referred to as the NLO ``impact factor".

-Before outlining the calculation of the collinear limits, let us first state a few general observations that apply to all channels, independently of whether the divergences arise from the initial or final state: \begin{itemize} \item the topology of the diagrams contributing to a given collinear divergence corresponds to that of the LO diagrams, with an additional gluon attached either to the incoming state or to the outgoing parton with which the gluon becomes collinear, depending on whether one considers an initial-state or final-state collinear singularity. \item As in the previous section on gluon rapidity divergences, the color structures of the relevant topologies can be combined together, since the perturbative factor also factorizes in the collinear limit.
+Before outlining the calculation of the collinear limits, let us first state a few general observations that apply to all channels, independently of whether the divergences arise from the initial or final state: \begin{itemize} \item As in the previous section on gluon rapidity divergences, the color structures of the relevant topologies can be combined together, since the perturbative factor also factorizes in the collinear limit.
 However, unlike in the $z_g \to 0$ limit, it is crucial to retain the exact kinematic dependence of the transverse coordinates at which the color structures are evaluated, as it encodes the recoil associated with the collinear emission, which cannot be neglected in the DGLAP regime. \item Instantaneous terms (as well as four-gluon vertex contributions) do not contribute to the DGLAP limits. \end{itemize}